datacenter/aci-monitoring-stack/docs/development.md

 To add a new query follow these steps:

 - Develop a new aci-exporter query and test is with `curl` to ensure it returns the expected data
-- Add the query to one of the files in the [config.d](../charts/aci-monitoring-stack/config.d) folder or create a new file if your query dosen't belong to any of the existing categoris.
+- Add the query to one of the files in the [config.d](../charts/aci-monitoring-stack/config.d) folder or create a new file if your query doesn't belong to any of the existing categories.
 - add the query name in the `queries` list of the APIC or Switches inside the [ScrapeConfigs](../charts/aci-monitoring-stack/templates/prometheus/configmap-config.yaml).

 Below a scrape config example: